Bluff, KwaZulu-Natal: Beaches

+Sports

+Bluff National Park Golf Club is a large 18-hole golf course situated between the suburbs of Grosvenor and Ocean View.

 Economy

+Industries

 At the south end of the Bluff are two main residential suburbs: Wentworth and Merebank.
 Interspersed among the houses are a number of industries, including two of South Africa's largest oil refineries (Sapref and Engen facilities), the Mondi Paper Mill and other smaller factories.
 Durban's main airport was nearby until 2010.
-Durban International Airport moved and changed its name on 1 May 2010, relocating from the South Durban Basin to near Verulam, on the North Coast.
+Durban International Airport moved and changed its name on 1 May 2010, relocating from the South Durban Basin to La Mercy on the North Coast.

 The mixture of residential homes and large industries in the basin creates a challenge for all those who live and work in the area.
 Air pollution, water pollution, overcrowding and litter are some of the problems that residents and industries need to deal with.
 Community groups are attempting to resolve the issue by working with the large industries in the area.

+Retail

+There are two shopping centres in Wentworth serving the Bluff, namely Bluff Towers and Hillside Mall.
+Other shopping centres serving the area include Merebank Mall in Merebank and the Bluff Shopping Centre in Grosvenor.

+Infrastructure

+Healthcare

+Wentworth District Hospital is a government-funded hospital and is the sole hospital in the Bluff, aimed at serving the area.

+Policing

+The Bluff is divided over two SAPS precincts with the southern part including Merebank, Merewent, Treasure Beach and Jacobs covered by Wentworth SAPS while the northern part including Wentworth, Brighton Beach, Ocean View, Fynnlands and Grosvenor covered by Brighton Beach SAPS.

 Transport

-The M4 highway is the nearest highway to the Bluff, running east of the suburban area.
-It runs through the South Durban Basin from the N2 highway (to Amanzimtoti and Port Shepstone) in the south to Durban CBD in the north.
-The M7 links the Bluff to Clairwood, Rossburgh, Queensburgh and Pinetown.

-The two arterial routes of the Bluff include Marine Drive which runs along the coast linking Merebank, Treasure Beach, Brighton Beach and Ocean View and Tara/Lighthouse Road which runs inland linking Merebank, Engen Petrochemical Refinery, Jacobs, Wentworth, Grosvenor and Fynnlands.

-Amenities

-The Bluff is served by four shopping centers namely Bluff Towers and Hillside Mall in Wentworth which are the two largest in the Bluff, Merebank Mall in Merebank and the Bluff Shopping Centre in Grosvenor.

-The Bluff is also serviced by two police stations in Wentworth and Brighton Beach, a public hospital which is the Wentworth District Hospital which mainly serves most suburbs south of Durban and a large golf course, Bluff National Park Golf Club between Grosvenor and Ocean View.
+Roads

+Key arterial routes in the Bluff include: